 She/Her

-Aira Firdaus has over eight years experience as a grassroots campaigner and organiser, and is a proud trade unionist.
+Aira has almost 10 years experience as an organiser and campaigner, and is a proud trade unionist and activist.

-She has held pivotal roles within the union movement in Australia and internationally, and has led the national advocacy work in improving the living conditions of migrant and refugee workers in the horticulture industry with the United Workers Union.
+Aira has held pivotal roles within the union movement in Australia and internationally, and has led the national advocacy to improve the living and working conditions of migrants and refugees in the horticulture industry with the United Workers Union.
 Aira’s passion is understanding culture, structure and practice to drive collectivism and progressive change in societies and communities.

 Aira speaks English and Bahasa Malaysia.